OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 ### Testing for Horizontal Bypassing Authorization Schema

-This kind of test focuses on verifying how the Horizontal authorization schema has been implemented for each role or privilege to get access rights to data and resources of other users with the same role or privilege.
-Such elevation or changes should be prevented by the application.
-For every function, specific role and request that the application executes during the post-authentication phase, it is necessary to verify:
+For every function, specific role, or request that the application executes, it is necessary to verify:

 - Is it possible to access resources that should be accessible to a user that holds a different identity with the same role or privilege?
 - Is it possible to operate functions on resources that should be accessible to a user that holds a different identity?

-#### How to Test

 For each role:

-1. Register/generate two users.
+1. Register or generate two users with identical privileges.
-2. Generate and keep two different session tokens by authenticating (one session token for each user).
+2. Generate and keep two different session tokens.
 3. For every request, change the relevant parameters and the session token from token one to token two and diagnose the responses for each token.
 4. An application will be considered vulnerable if the responses are the same, contain same private data or indicate successful operation on other users' resource or data.